Your quick source of information, maps, low-down on route, travel and direct links to entries for the Round Rotherham.

 Stage 7 (9.1 km) starts along roads through Maltby, reaching tracks and a field-side track that can be wet.
 Short firm section of road, through village, then 3 km of reasonably well-defined field paths to a track through a hamlet.
 The field path after and the path through the wood can be wet, the latter being downhill so let yourself go - or take it with care, especially after dark.
 The checkpoint is at the edge of Hooton Roberts (This was a major change for 2007 - with plenty of lovely mud).

-Stage 8 (9.3 km) Follow road from checkpoint through Hooton Roberts, then gently uphill on a road that deteriorates to a muddy track, but down a firm field to Old Denaby (old CP).
+Stage 8 (9.3 km) Follow road from checkpoint through Hooton Roberts, then gently uphill on an interminable road that deteriorates to a muddy track, but down a firm field to Old Denaby (old CP).
 Road through the village first, a footbridge over the railway leading to a towpath, then path, road and cycle track finishing with a long road section (cycle track) .
 Used to be tricky, but has been subjected to council interference replacing muddy paths with cycleable routes.

 RHAC and associated logos